Hot Peppers

 Pepper Aji Panca (Capsicum baccatum)

-Well known pepper in Peru for making salsa, stews, escabeche and to flavor fish.
+Wel- known pepper in Peru for making salsa, stews, escabeche and to flavor fish.
 Often sold dried or in a paste.
 Peppers turn brownish red when mature, and burgundy brown when dried.
 Flavor gets better when dried (smoky).
 Medium heat.
 Popular pepper with the Aji Amarillo in Peru.
-90-100 days.
+Like some other C. baccatum, it takes a while though to get ripe peppers (September-October).
+At least 100 days.

 Packet of 10 seeds: $2,99